bendtherules/bendtherules.github.com/posts/function-name-binding.md

 # Intro

 Let's start with two related but different concepts -
-1. `function.name` - When we declare a function, it creates a function object - which has a non-writable property called `name`. `fn.name` typically stores the initial name that the function was defined with.
+1. `function.name` - When we declare a function, it creates a function object - which has a non-writable property called `name`. `fn.name` is a string, which typically stores the initial name that the function was defined with.
 	```javascript
 	function foo(){}
 	foo.name // "foo"